beliir/simple-fetch/npm/README.md

 - Accepts `options.params` object which converted to encoded search parameters
 - Can be cancelled (for example, if the request takes too long)
 - Contains `baseUrl` and `authToken` setters
+- Tested in Chrome, Firefox & Safari
+- Tested with React & Vue

 ## Installation